olliebrownlow/pig-latin-react-frontend/README.md

 ### Edge cases

+## Submitting new translations

 - If the user leaves the TranslatorView textfield blank and clicks "submit" a snackbar message pops up asking the user to enter text.

 - If the user inputs any characters that are not lower-case letters, they are ignored by the `handleChange()` method with only the lower-case letters saved to state and ready for translation.

+## Editing old Translations
 - If the user leaves the DictionaryView edit field blank and clicks the "save" tick, a snackbar message pops up informing the user that the field cannot be left empty.

 - If the user inputs any characters that are not lower-case letters, they are filtered out by the `handleEdit()` method with only the lower-case letters pushed to the back end.

+- If the user tries to edit a translation by inputting a term that is already in the history list, a snackbar message pops up informing the user that the term is already there and can be searched for.

 ### Screenshots